influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/sql/fill-gaps.md

 with [`interpolate`](/influxdb/cloud-serverless/reference/sql/functions/misc/#interpolate)
 or [`locf`](/influxdb/cloud-serverless/reference/sql/functions/misc/#locf) to
 fill gaps of time where no data is returned.
-Gap filling SQL queries handle missing data in time series data by filling in gaps with interpolated values or by carrying forward the last available observation.
+Gap-filling SQL queries handle missing data in time series data by filling in gaps with interpolated values or by carrying forward the last available observation.

 **To fill gaps in data:**

-1. Use the `date_bin_gapfill` function to window your data into time based groups and apply an [aggregate function](/influxdb/cloud-serverless/reference/sql/functions/aggregate/) to each window.
+1. Use the `date_bin_gapfill` function to window your data into time-based groups and apply an [aggregate function](/influxdb/cloud-serverless/reference/sql/functions/aggregate/) to each window.
 If no data exists in a window, `date_bin_gapfill` inserts a new row with the starting timestamp of the window and null values for the